democrateam/irma-voting-middleware/serverA/README.md

   - etc.
 - `/user`:
   - `/disclose/{start,finish}`: perform a disclosure session.
 After completion, the user has a cookie.
-  - `/issue/{start,finish`: perform an issuance session to retrieve a voting card, uses the disclosure result in cookie mentioned above as condition.
+  - `/issue/{start,finish}`: perform an issuance session to retrieve a voting card, uses the disclosure result in cookie mentioned above as condition.
+- `/irma`: This traffic is proxied to a *local* IRMA server configured in `config/conf.json`.